Admission of International Students

 If you're planning to live somewhere other than the University hall of residence, such as a hotel or rented apartment, the property owner or hostel/hotel administration will handle your migration registration.

-Don’t forget to promptly inform the passport and visa department about your arrival in Russia (via email at pvo@spbu.ru) and send a copy of your migration card.
-Once you’ve completed all other necessary documents (private address migration registration, voluntary medical insurance policy), immediately send their copies to the passport and visa department.
+Don’t forget to promptly inform the Department for Migration and Registration Affairs (former Passport and Visa Department) about your arrival in Russia (via email at pvo@spbu.ru) and send a copy of your migration card.
+Once you’ve completed all other necessary documents (private address migration registration, voluntary medical insurance policy), immediately send their copies to the Department for Migration and Registration Affairs.

-Remember, migration registration must be carried out only at your actual place of residence through authorized organizations (Department of Migration Affairs of the Ministry of Internal Affairs of Russia, Multifunctional Public Services Centers).
-Registration through third-party organizations is illegal.
+Remember, migration registration must be carried out only at your actual place of residence through authorised organisations (Department of Migration Affairs of the Ministry of Internal Affairs of Russia, Multifunctional Public Services Centres, the 'Gosuslugi' (State Services) portal).
+Registration through third-party organisations is illegal.

 • Register for migration on time

-• Obtain a voluntary medical insurance policy (VMI) and send a copy to the passport and visa department (pvo@spbu.ru) and the academic department
+• Obtain a voluntary medical insurance policy (VMI) and send a copy to the Department for Migration and Registration Affairs (via email at pvo@spbu.ru) and the academic affairs office

 • Submit documents for extending your stay or visa no later than 20 business days before the expiration of the current term

-• Inform the passport and visa department (pvo@spbu.ru) and the academic department about any changes in details (documents, contacts)
+• Inform the Department for Migration and Registration Affairs (via email at pvo@spbu.ru) and the academic affairs office about any changes in details (documents, contacts)

-If you're residing in a University Hall of Residence, please visit the passport and visa department no later than three business days after your arrival.
+If you're residing in a University Hall of Residence, please visit the Department for Migration and Registration Affairs no later than three business days after your arrival.
 You’ll need to provide the following documents:

 • Passport, along with a copy that includes all stamps